BennyTheDev/pipe-specs/README.md

 A transaction containing this function, must be assigned to a beneficiary address as described in General Rules.

-Deploy and Mint can happen in the same block but any Mint will be ignored if its transaction index is < the deploy transaction index.
+Deploy and Mint can happen in the same block but any Mint will be rejected if its transaction index is < the deploy transaction index.

 [MINT AMOUNT] value must be a hex encoded string, representing a human readable number.
 Leading zeros are not allowed.
 Trailing zeros in decimals are not allowed.
 One decimal point can be used or omitted.
 No other characters are allowed.